The Equality Act 2010 in Legal Services

 Direct Discrimination

-Direct discrimination happens when someone is unfairly treated due to a protected characteristic.
-In the legal setting, examples include:
+Direct discrimination occurs when an individual is treated less favorably than another person because of a protected characteristic.
+In the legal sector, such instances might include:

 Indirect Discrimination